 01Set Specific Goals

-Yes, you almost certainly have quotas handed down from upper management, but are you really going to let someone else decide what you're capable of?
-Look at your own past performance, think about how much money you want to take home in your next commission check, and set yourself a specific goal that's customized to you.
+Yes, you almost certainly have quotas handed down from upper management, but are you going to let someone else decide what you're capable of?
+Look at your past performance, think about how much money you want to take home in your next commission check, and set yourself a specific goal that's customized to you.

 Your sales totals may be dismal this week, but if you can look back and remind yourself that you've made 300 cold calls, you'll feel better about the fact that you are indeed putting in the effort and will soon be rewarded by success.